Semrush Free Trial 2026: Verified 7-Day Offer + Best Way to Use It

 Export the full issue report on Day 1.
 Go to Site Audit → Issues → Export PDF or CSV.
 Even if you cancel the trial, you keep this exported data and can prioritize fixes manually based on the SEMrush severity scoring (errors > warnings > notices).

 Use the Keyword Magic Tool to build your keyword list.
-This is the core workflow most people come to SEMrush for, and the 14-day trial gives you enough time to build a meaningful keyword strategy.
+This is the core workflow most people come to Semrush for, and a focused 7-day trial is still enough to build a meaningful keyword strategy if you export as you go.

 The process: